 Not much, actually.
 The name comes from the large, corn kernel-sized grains of salt the meat was packed in to preserve it before modern refrigeration was invented.

-This video tells you more about what to look for when you're buying corned beef, plus how to cook and slice it.
+This video shows you what to look for when you're buying corned beef, plus how to cook and slice it.

 Three Ways to Cook Corned Beef